lyjia/mp3-tag-rebuilder/README.md

 # MP3TagRebuilder

-MP3TagRebuilder is a python script that fixes a very specific type of corrupted MP3 ID3 tag that seems to appear rather often with purchases from Beatport.
+MP3TagRebuilder is a python script designed to fix a very specific type of corrupted MP3 ID3 tag that seems to appear rather often with purchases from Beatport.

 This particular defect somehow prevents Serato from saving track, key, and BPM analyses to the MP3's ID3 header.
 When this happens, Serato will seemingly analyze the MP3 file perfectly fine, but then when it is reloaded, analysis isn't present (notice how the track preview fills in slowly from left-to-right, as opposed to appearing instantly), and the data in the BPM and Key columns revert to the previous values provided by Beatport.